yasglobal/make-paths-relative/README.md

 ## Description

-This plugin can make(convert) the paths(URLs) to relative instead of absolute.
-This plugin is useful to using the relative URLs.
-The given below list of permalinks and src can be easily converted to relative:
+This plugin can make(convert) the paths(URLs) to a relative instead of the absolute.
+This plugin is useful for using relative URLs.
+The given below list of permalinks and src can be easily converted to a relative:

 * Post Permalinks
 * Archive Permalinks